 For a long time, there was an assumption that Backend is used to manage website content, behavior, and users while Frontend to display the content and facilitate user experience and navigation.
 However, the game changed with a significant increase in RESTful API popularity.
 As of today, you can do almost anything with RESTful API that you can do in the Backend.
 Besides more and more WordPress plugins introduce custom RESTful endpoints for different needs.
 For example, the WooCommerce plugin adds around 200 additional endpoints; Advanced Access Manager has a couple too.

 That is why when you think about WordPress security and access management, you have to make sure that you cover all three areas.

-There are many free and premium WordPress plugins that offer the ability to manage your restricted area, however, keep in mind that only very few take in consideration all possible ways to gain access to it.
-Advanced Access Manager since version 5 or higher, gives you endless possibilities to define very granular access to your restricted areas for Frontend, Backend and API areas.
+There are many free and premium WordPress plugins that offer the ability to manage your restricted area, however, keep in mind that only very few take into consideration all possible ways to gain access to it.
+Advanced Access Manager since version 5 or higher, gives you endless possibilities to define very granular access to your restricted areas for Frontend, Backend, and API areas.

 This is probably one of the most overlooked concepts in WordPress access management and it is one of the most important aspects of the entire website.
 While the majority of available online solutions put so much effort to control access to restricted WordPress resources, almost none think about positive user experience.

-Always keep in mind that you absolutely must provide, smooth website flow during user authentication, authorization and when various access-related events occur (e.g. access was denied to a restricted page or user exceeded allowed number of time to read a post).
+Always keep in mind that you absolutely must provide, smooth website flows during user authentication, authorization, and when various access-related events occur (e.g. access was denied to a restricted page or user exceeded the allowed number of times to read a post).

 WordPress access control is based on three fundamental concepts of “roles, users and capabilities”, “website areas” and “user redirects”.
 Mastering each concept and knowing in-depth how they work, will definitely help you to create the most complicated access-based web platforms with WordPress CMS.